Visitors Travel Health Insurance Tips

 - Even though you may not have any medical condition, it's a good idea to get a physical checkup done and consult your physician before making your trip to the United States.

-- This will help you discover any medical and pathological condition beforehand, and a doctor's recommendation can help you better prepared for your trip.
+- This will help uncover any medical and pathological conditions beforehand, and a doctor's recommendation can help you better prepare for your trip.

-- If you are on medication, bring enough supplies.
+- If you're on medication, bring enough supplies.

 - You may also want to carry general medicines, pain reliever, fever reducer, etc.

-- Cost of physician and medicine can be very high compared to what you could have saved if you had brought your prescribed medicine with you on your trip.
+- Cost of medical care or medicine can be very high compared to what you could have saved if you had brought your prescribed medicine with you on your trip.

-- Here is everything you need to know when traveling with medicine to the U.S. .
+- Here's everything you need to know when traveling with medicine to the U.S.

 Get an extra pair of eyeglasses